|Student Events & Information

 Applying for Jobs

-- Use pertinent online resources to best develop your cover letter, letter of interests, etc.
+- Use pertinent online resources to best develop your cover letter, letter of interests, etc. Be sure to tailor your cover letter to the opportunity you are applying for, do not submit the same letter to more than one position.

 - Sign your cover letter with your actual signature